drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 - **Chart Recommendations**
    - Lux offers automated chart recommendations based on the selected attributes based on the user's intent, streamlining the process of visual exploration.
-   - Saves time by automatically suggesting relevant visualizations, aiding users in identifying relationships, patterns and trends.
+   - Saves time by automatically suggesting relevant visualisations, aiding users in identifying relationships, patterns and trends.
-   - It automatically fills in the missing details and determines appropriate visualization mappings.
+   - It automatically fills in the missing details and determines appropriate visualisation mappings.

 - **Export Function**
    - Lux also provides an export function to save, share, and utilise selected visualisations generated during data analysis.
    - Allows users to capture and integrate specific visualisations into reports or presentations.

 ## 7. Pros and Cons of Lux
-## Pros and Cons of Lux
 ### Pros
 - **Interactive exploration**
   - Provides an interactive environment that allows users to explore and analyse data dynamically.